Ezequiel Tovar Player Props: Rockies vs. Tigers

 Ezequiel Tovar At The Plate

-- Tovar has had at least one RBI in 36.4% of his games this year (28 of 77), with two or more RBI nine times (11.7%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Tovar has driven in a run in 29 games this year (37.2%), including nine games with more than one RBI (11.5%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.